unccd/Prais4-reporting-manual/SO3.md

 National/regional data products used to calculate the DVI should conform with the specifications listed in table 21.

-REPLACE FIGURE?

-_Figure 8.
-Decision tree to help Parties choose the best tier of vulnerability assessment for the SO 3-3 Indicator reporting according to data availability_
+_**Figure 8.** Decision tree to help Parties choose the best tier of vulnerability assessment for the SO 3-3 Indicator reporting according to data availability_

 ![](/img/fig8.png)